SyncfusionExamples/blazor-pdf-viewer-examples/Protection/Protect a PDF document/README.md

-# Thumbnail
-This section contains samples of handling thumbnail panel in PDF Viewer.
+# Set a password to a PDF document
+This example shows how to set password to a PDF document that is loaded into the PDF Viewer.
+Here, the password is set on a button click and then the document is saved to a folder.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer/getting-started/features

-## Sample links
-* <a href="Show Thumbnail Panel">Show thumbnail panel on loading a PDF document</a>

 ## Project pre-requisites
 To run this application, you need Visual Studio 2019 or later versions.